Sanskrutii27/Zomato-EDA/README.md

 2. Pandas
 3. Matplotlib
 4. seaborn
-* Conclusion:In the process of cleaning the dataset I used Pandas and Numpy libraries.
+* Conclusion:- In the process of cleaning the dataset I used Pandas and Numpy libraries.
 Using pandas and numpy I removed unwanted(useless) data and created new data frames and got useful data for my research.
 After cleaning my data I used Seaborn and Matplotlib libraries to read my data by visualizing it.
 I created questions regarding my research I tried to solve it by visualizing and applying conditions.